 With a heightened level of concern and recognition of these clinical entities, fewer patients have gone unrecognized.
 Consequently, mortality related to ACS has declined dramatically, particularly for STEMI.
 Unfortunately, the rate of decline has not been as great for NSTEMI and UA.
 This is likely due to a delay in the implementation of treatment guidelines for patients with these conditions.2,6,7

 Understanding acute myocardial infarction requires understanding the pathophysiology of coronary artery thrombosis.
 While ACS can be caused by an embolic obstruction, this is much less common than ACS caused by atherosclerotic disease.
 There are two general types of atherosclerotic plaque, stable and unstable, and each produces a different presentation of ACS (see Figure 16-1).
 The stable plaque has a thick fibrous cap that slowly thickens and produces the symptoms of classic angina such as progressively worsening exertional chest tightness.
 In this situation, oxygen delivery to the myocardium is gradually diminished, producing decreased tolerance of myocardial stress.
-Unstable plaques, however, have a thin fibrous cap suffused with inflammatory cells that make the ...
+Unstable plaques, however, have a thin fibrous cap suffused with inflammatory cells ...